andrastantos/brew/docs/cpu/competition.rst

-Appendix C: Comparing to the competition
+Appendix B: Comparing to the competition
 ========================================

 .. todo:: This needs updating to the latest stats!